hexinnovation/MathConverter/README.md

 The Converter `format("Language {0}: {1}",x+1,y)` will essentially `return string.Format("Language {0}: {1}", Index+1, Value);`

-The real magic being done here is in the `System.String.Format` method.
+The real magic being done here is in the [`System.String.Format`](https://msdn.microsoft.com/en-us/library/b1csw23d(v=vs.110).aspx) method.
 If you unfamiliar with this method, you can see a lot of examples [here](http://msdn.microsoft.com/en-us/library/txafckwd).

 `format` is another example of an N-value function.
-The only difference is that this particular function does not return a numeric value.
+The only difference is that this particular function does not return a numeric value, but rather returns a string.
 Other non-numeric N-value functions are: `and`, `or`, `nor`.
-These functions take boolean values.
-The zero-value function function `now()` returns `System.DateTime.Now`
+These functions take and return boolean values.
+The zero-value function function `now()` returns [`System.DateTime.Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx)

 Let's look again at the `ConverterParameter` in the previous example: `ConverterParameter="format(&quot;Language {0}: {1}&quot;,x+1,y)"`.
 Because this is xaml, the `&quot;` characters are converted to `"` characters.
 Thus, at runtime, the `ConverterParameter` is `format("Language {0}: {1}",x+1,y)`.
 When `MathConverter` parses the `ConverterParameter`, it sees that "Language {0}: {1}" is a string.
 In order to include special characters in the string, you can simply backslash-escape them, just like you're used to.
 So `\r`, `\n`, `\"`, and `\t` (among others) are valid special characters that can be added to strings.